Cooperation, competition and multi-scale reorganisation: reconfigurable assembly of spherical colloids under combined electric and magnetic fields: Results and Discussion

 A combined application of the electric (E) and magnetic field (B) will therefore produce complex structures where the configurational order created by both types of fields will either be reinforced/opposed by each other, or a completely new hierarchical structural rearrangement will be produced where the assembly at different length scales will be influenced by either of the two different fields.
-For example, in the previous case, if an out-of-plane AC electric field and an in-plane DC magnetic field are applied simultaneously, a hierarchical configuration will be produced (Figure 1d) where chain segments composed of micrometer sized polystyrene particles exist within large sized ($\sim$ 50 $\mu$m) planar non-close packed clustered regions which we refer to as `domains' for convenience.
-Therefore by subtly tuning the different parameters of the two types of fields, we can create a whole set of new structural configurations that would not be achievable by a single type of field alone.
+For example, in the previous case, if an out-of-plane AC electric field and an in-plane DC magnetic field are applied simultaneously, a two-level configuration will be produced (Fig. 1d) where chain segments composed of micrometre-sized polystyrene particles exist within large-sized ($\sim$ 50 $\mu$m) quasi-planar non-close packed clustered regions which we refer to as `domains' for convenience.
+Emergence of hierarchical structures in colloidal assembly has been computationally shown previously, where trimers formed from charge-stabilised magnetic colloids in the first stage act as building blocks for the formation of a hollow spherical structure in the final stage. \cite{DC_doublehierarchy} Similarly, cubic diamond and body-centred cubic crystals were predicted to be formed from triblock patchy colloids via a hierarchical assembly process.\cite{morphew_dwaipayan2018programming} In our case, while the electric field leads to non-close packed planar organisation of the particles into clustered domains in the mesoscale, the magnetic field imposes a microscale linear ordering (`chaining') inside those domains, thereby creating a two-level structure formed in two stages of reorganisation.
+Therefore, by subtly tuning the different parameters of the two types of fields, we can create a whole set of new structural configurations that would not be achievable by a single type of field alone.
 We demonstrate this in the following sections by first describing the structure formation under parallel electric (E) and magnetic (B) fields, where either a cooperation or a competition is observed depending upon the frequency regime of the applied E field.
 Next, we move on to assembly under crossed E and B fields, where more complex hierarchies start to develop.